 You might be eligible for extra tax relief

 If you didn’t pay income tax during the 2018/19 tax year, you won’t have received any tax relief on your contributions.
-This could apply to you if you earned less than £12,500 over the course of the year.
-The government is considering how to stop this from happening in the future, but in the meantime, we can give you this money back.
+This could apply to you if you earned less than £11,850 over the course of the year.
+The Government is considering how to stop this from happening in the future, but in the meantime, we can help you to claim tax relief.